 - The cheetah, don't you know, is the fastest animal in the world.

-- The man, who lives next door, is a circus clown.
+- The man, who lives next door, has been a circus clown for twenty-five years.
 (Relative clause)

 - Yesterday as I was jogging in the park, I saw what looked like a black baboon.
 (Subordinate clause)